Cyprus Pink Slip: Temporary Residence Permit Guide

 To obtain a temporary residency permit in Cyprus, the applicant needs to apply with the following required documents:

-One for each family member.
+- Form MVIS8, the visitor application, one for each family member.

-• Rental agreement or sale agreement of a house/apartment
+- Rental agreement or sale agreement of a house/apartment

 While applicants must prove a stable annual foreign income of at least €24,000, the official requirement for a first-time permit application dictates an initial cash transfer or deposit of at least €10,000 into a bank account in Cyprus, transferred from abroad.
 For renewals, the bank balance must be at least €6,000.